-Dr. Crystal Morton is an Associate Professor of Mathematics Education in the Department of Urban Teacher Education at IUPUI School of Education and Adjunct Associate Professor of Women’s, Gender, and Sexuality Studies.
-Currently, she serves as the Associate Director of Research for the Great Lakes Equity Center, Equity Fellow for the Midwest and Plains Equity Assistance Center, Coordinator of the Urban Education Studies Ph.D. program, President of the Benjamin Banneker Association and K-12 Director for Women & Hi Tech.
+Dr. Crystal Morton is an Associate Professor of Mathematics Education in the Department of Urban Teacher Education at IUPUI School of Education.
+Currently, she serves as the Associate Dean for Research and Faculty Development and Director of Research for the Great Lakes Equity Center.
+Dr. Morton is also founder and director of Girls STEM Institute.

 Dr. Morton holds a B.A. in Mathematics, a M.A.T. in Secondary Mathematics Education and a Ph.D. in Curriculum, Culture, and Change from the University of North Carolina at Chapel Hill.